jueneman/16S-workshop-denbi/docs/qc/fastqc.rst

   mkdir -p ~/workdir/fastqc/
   fastqc -t 14 -o ~/workdir/fastqc/ ~/workdir/16Sdata/*.fastq

 After that, you can load the reports in your web browser.
-Open a file browser, go to your workdir/fastqc/ directory and double click the html file.
+Open a file browser, go to your workdir/fastqc/ directory and double click the html file, e.g.:

+  cd ~/workdir/fastqc
+  firefox *.html

 We will inspect the results together now ...